-Addressing the potential risks of extended term care expenses may be one of the biggest financial challenges for individuals who are developing a retirement strategy.
+Addressing the potential risks of extended-term care expenses may be one of the biggest financial challenges for individuals who are developing a retirement strategy.

-The U.S. Department of Health and Human Services estimates that 70% of people over age 65 can expect to need extended care services at some point in their lives.
+Seven in ten people over age 65 can expect to need extended care services at some point in their lives.
 So understanding the various types of extended care services – and what those services may cost – is critical as you consider your retirement approach.1

 What Is Extended Care?